aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/08_cpsearch.md

-To obtain more information at the critical points of the reference field, the procedure in critic2 is to register a field or an arithmetic expression involving known fields in the "properties list", accesible using the POINTPROP keyword, with syntax:
+To obtain more information at the critical points of the reference field, the procedure in critic2 is to register a field or an arithmetic expression involving known fields in the "properties list", accessible using the POINTPROP keyword, with syntax:
 ~~~
 POINTPROP name.s "expr.s"
 POINTPROP shorthand.s